-This is the most important part of your job posting when you’re posting to boards.
-When you write your title, include the name of the position and the top one to three things that will make the job attractive to an applicant.
+This is the most important part when you’re posting to job boards.
+When you write your title, include the name of the position and the top one to three things that will make the job attractive to applicants.

-Information about your company that applicants want to know.
-How many years you’ve been in business, how long employees stay (if this shows that people stick with you), interesting clients or projects, equipment that applicants will be excited about, awards, accolades, and work culture facts that will interest them.
+This includes information about your company that applicants want to know.
+Include information like how many years you’ve been in business, how long employees stay (if this shows that people stick with you), interesting clients or projects, equipment that applicants will be excited about, accolades, and work culture facts that will interest them.

 Rather than the typical laundry list of bullet points, only include requirements that are essential to this job.
 Try to limit yourself to one to three things.
-Then provide information on work hours, pay, interesting coworkers, education opportunities, benefits or perks, and anything else applicants will find interesting.
+Then, provide information on work hours, pay, interesting coworkers, educational opportunities, benefits or perks, and anything else applicants may find interesting.

 This section is a quick bullet-pointed recap of the top five to six reasons someone should apply to your job.
-If you have a long job post this will make sure that your key points are front-of-mind when the candidate is hovering over the apply button.
+If you have a long job post this will make sure that your key points are at the front of the candidate's mind when they are hovering over the apply button.

 Detail everything from when they first apply to when they get hired.
-Candidates won't be left in the dark about "what happens next".
-This is especially important if you have a role that is a one interview hire.
-Candidates that are immediately available will jump on roles like this as they can get a job in days vs weeks.
+This way, candidates won't be left in the dark about what happens next.
+This is especially important if you have a role that is a one-interview hire.
+Candidates that are immediately available will jump on roles like this as they can secure a job in days rather than weeks.